 Most of these connections are yet to be discovered, but it is very clear that the science of the past gave bacteria and other microorganisms much less credit than it deserves.

-The science of studying microbial profile is very exciting because it has the potential to be used for studying health and disease, happiness and even longevity.
+The science of studying microbial profiles is very exciting because it has the potential to be used for studying health and disease, happiness and even longevity.
 It can also be used to study the health of newborns and children.
-One of the fascinating findings is that children that are born by caesarean section have much different, and generally less healthy, microbial profile because they do not pass through the birth canal.
-It also seems that the female body's microbial profile changes dramatically before the birth as if the bacteria know what was going on.
+One of the fascinating findings is that children that are born by caesarean section have a much different, and generally less healthy, microbial profile because they do not pass through the birth canal.
+It also seems that the female body's microbial profile changes dramatically before the birth, as if the bacteria know what is going on.

-Antibiotic use and overusemay have a severe impact on the microbial profile of our dogs
+Antibiotics may have a severe impact on our dog's microbial profile

 Antibiotic prescriptions are the everyday reality of most veterinary practices.
-Sometimes they are needed, but my experience is that antibiotic use can be reduced in practice by 90 percent or more.
+Sometimes they are needed, but in my experience, antibiotic use can be reduced in practice by 90 percent or more.

-Overprescribing of antibiotics could be compared to clearcutting in the Amazon rain forest.
+Consider clearcutting in the Amazon rainforest.
 The loggers arrive at a thriving and diverse ecosystem that is healthy and supports life.
-When they leave, the ecosystem is thrown off balance and it takes decades to restore.
+When they leave the ecosystem is thrown off balance and it takes decades to restore.

-The body's microbial profile can be seen as the 'rainforest' of the body and the antibiotics are the 'loggers.'
-This is why it is absolutely crucial that we reduce the use of antibiotics in medicine to a minimum.
+The body's microbial profile are the rainforest of the body and the antibiotics are the loggers.
+This is why it is crucial that we reduce the use of antibiotics in medicine to a minimum.

 At the same time, there is no need to panic if an antibiotic prescription is needed.

-Here are 5 steps to follow when your dog is put on antibiotics:
+Here are 5 steps to follow when your dog is prescribed antibiotics: